 What can we learn from rebellious figures, those men and women who refuse to live by the rules?
 Meet some of France’s celebrated “unruly children,” explore their creative contributions to contemporary French culture, and brush up on your colloquial French.
 Prerequisite: FREN 202

-Cultures de France focuses on the study of French society from 1851 to the present.
-In this course, students will study cultural phenomena in the context of major historical, political, and social events.
 Prerequisite: FREN - 202 or equivalent.
+French culture and civilization focuses on the study of French society from 1851 to the present through cultural phenomena in the context of major historical, political, and social events.

 This course is designed to help students develop a greater understanding and appreciation of the subtleties of the French language.
 They will develop their vocabulary, grammatical sophistication, and reading proficiency.

 This course offers a study of cultural currents that have made Paris a global metropolis.
 It invites students to explore diverse facets of Parisian life and encourages them to look at French culture through their own experience and artistic sensitivity.

 An introduction to reading and analyzing literary works, with special emphasis on the acquisition of critical vocabulary through readings in major genres (poems, plays, novels) and multiple writing assignments.